 Healthy relationships are an essential part of your happiness and health.
-Whether it’s friends, family, coworkers, or your local barista, the people you choose to surround yourself with matters.
+Whether it’s friends, family, coworkers, or your local barista, the people you choose to surround yourself with matter.

 Research even suggests that poor quality of social support can be associated with depression, mood disorders, and high mortality rates.
 It’s no wonder why these connections are so important.

-Boundaries are a building block of all relationships.
+Our first tip for building healthy relationships is to set boundaries.
+Boundaries are an essential building block of all relationships.
 Communicating your needs and limits allows others to understand your values.

-As you grow and change, your boundaries will, too.
+Remember: as you grow and change, your boundaries might too.
 They can be influenced by your heritage, past experiences, and even family dynamics.
 By engaging in self-reflection, you’ll feel more confident in your relationships.

-Social media platforms like Facebook, Instagram, Twitter and LinkedIn continue to grow in popularity.
+Our second tip for building healthy relationships is to find balance between in-person and digital communication.
+Staying connected via technology these days has never been easier!
+Social media platforms like Instagram, Twitter and TikTok continue to grow in popularity.
 They provide unique ways for people to interact all across the globe.

 Lend a Hand

-They expressed more joy watching other people get help than when they received help.
-Lending a hand to others feels good, period.
+In fact, a recent study suggested that children as young as two can feel rewarded by helping others.
+They expressed more joy while watching other people get help than when they received the help themselves.
+Lending a hand feels good, period.
 Even toddlers agree!

 Ask for Help

 Receiving help looks different for everyone, and for some, it means seeking professional help.
-Working with a mental health practitioner can have an invaluable impact on your life.
+Working with a mental health practitioner can have a huge impact on your life.
 It can also provide expert guidance for life’s more pressing roadblocks.

-Our Social Worker & Therapist, Feven Gebremicael, works at creating a nonjudgmental, safe, and comfortable environment.
+Our Social Worker & Therapist, Feven Gebremicael, is passionate about creating a nonjudgmental, safe, and comfortable environment.
 She fosters a space where you can be yourself and talk about difficult issues.
 Feven has worked with individuals, couples and families with a variety of clinical models.